TuikkaTommi/portfolio/README.md

 **Technologies**: JavaScript, AWS, Serverless-framework, JWT

-A serverless backend made for the Backend 2 course.
-Sets up required services on AWS, and provides funtionality for manipulating data of car-rentals in DynamoDB-database.
+A serverless backend that holds simple features for a mocked car-rental service.
+It sets up required services on AWS, and provides funtionality for manipulating data of car-rentals in DynamoDB-database.
 Necessary endpoints use JWT-authorization.

 ### [TensorFlow.js house pricing calculator](https://github.com/TuikkaTommi/portfolio/tree/main/TensorFlow.js/house_pricing_calculator)